-8 Corrosion protection
+7 Corrosion protection

-Oxygen always plays a role if metal materials in a heating system corrode.
-The pH value and the salt content also play a major role.
-A licensed plumber who would like to be able to guarantee his customers a hot water heating system not at risk of corrosion from oxygen - without the use of chemicals - must pay attention to the following:
+Oxygen always plays a role if metal materials in a heating system corrode. pH values and the salt content also play a major role.
+The challenge: A licenced plumber who would like to be able to guarantee his customers a hot water heating system not at risk of corrosion from oxygen - without the use of chemicals - must pay attention to the following:

-- Correct system design by the heating builder/ planner and - depending on the materials installed: filling the heating system with demineralised soft water or fully deionised water, checking the pH value after 8 to 12 weeks.
+- Correct system design by the heating contractor/planner and - subject to the installed materials: filling the heating system with demineralised softwater or fully deionised water, checking the pH value after 8 to 12 weeks.